 The role is being created during a period of considerable expansion for the Utah-based company, which has nearly doubled its revenue every year since the brand’s founding in 2014, according to CEO and co-founder Davis Smith.
 (Cotopaxi does not share exact financials.)

-Smith says that, given the company’s rate of growth, it’s time to find additional leaders to help steer the ship.
+Smith said that, given the company’s rate of growth, it’s time to find additional leaders to help steer the ship.

-“It’s a lot easier to accomplish our goals if we have someone who is an expert in this [type of scaling] and has done it before,” Smith tells Outside Business Journal.
+“It’s a lot easier to accomplish our goals if we have someone who is an expert in this [type of scaling] and has done it before,” Smith told Outside Business Journal.

-Smith says he formalized the search for a company president at the beginning of 2020, but the pandemic derailed those plans, forcing him to get more involved with the day-to-day operations of the business.
-Now that things are returning to some sense of normalcy, he says the time is right to restart the search in earnest.
+Smith said he formalized the search for a company president at the beginning of 2020, but the pandemic derailed those plans, forcing him to get more involved with the day-to-day operations of the business.
+Now that things are returning to some sense of normalcy, he said the time is right to restart the search in earnest.